 While we highlighted ten locations as the cheapest or the most expensive in the Mountain State, there were more than twenty other places included in our study.
 To see how your hometown compared to other locations in West Virginia, refer to the graph below.
 We've presented the 31 cities and towns in order from the cheapest to the most expensive using our male driver’s annual car insurance rates as the benchmark.

-For readers' reference, we've also included a table of the cities and towns surveyed in our research.
+For readers' reference, we've also included a table of the local cities and towns surveyed in our research.
 Locations are displayed in alphabetical order, from Beckley to Williamson, along with the average annual rates for car insurance that our sample motorists were quoted, and the increase or decrease relative to the WV mean.

 |Rank||City||Average Annual Rate||Change vs. State Average|

-To find the best car insurers in West Virginia, we computed a complaint ratio to compare the amount of complaints a company received per $1 million in premiums written.
+To find the best car insurers near you in West Virginia, we computed a complaint ratio to compare the amount of complaints a company received per $1 million in premiums written.
 Using this ratio, we can infer how "efficient" these companies are with not generating complaints.
 The lower the ratio, the better the company is performing in terms of complaints, and we infer from this how satisfied customers are with their provider.
 Progressive, USAA, and Nationwide performed the best by this metric.
 Westfield and Erie, two of our most affordable auto insurers in WV, were also rated very well compared to some of its other peers.

 |Company||Premiums Underwritten||# of Complaints||Complaint Ratio|